 The code only covers heated buildings.
 So, unless the garage is heated, the code will not require IWS to be installed on the garage.

 If IWS is already installed on the roof, the insurance company will pay to replace it.
 Take a photo to prove it’s on the roof.

-If you need help getting Ice & Water Shield approved on one of your insurance claims, CLICK HERE to get in touch with Elite Claim Solutions
+If you need help writing an estimate that includes Ice & Water Shield on one of your insurance claims, CLICK HERE to get in touch with Elite Claim Solutions